ThanosPapathanasiou/ExampleWebApplication/README.md

 # Readme

-Reference F# application with Falco, Htmx and Bulma
+Reference F# application with Falco, Htmx, hyperscript and Bulma

 This project is an attempt to make CRUD applications easy for .net